Flu Season | Veterans Affairs

 The viruses may change after the flu shot is made.
 Even if this happens, you will still get some protection from the flu shot.

 Veterans enrolled in VA health care can get a flu shot at their nearest VA health care facility.
-If you are not enrolled in VA health care, find out if you qualify.
+If you are not enrolled in VA health care, Click here to enroll.

 Flu shots are also available through community providers, including CVS Pharmacies.
 To find the participating location closest to you, go to https://www.va.gov/find-locations or call 1-877-881-7618 to find "in-network" retail pharmacies in your area.